josefsbreakfast/Polaris-Protocol/Disruption_Kit/🏮_AntiContainment_Clauses/🌀_loop_interruption.md

 ## 🏮 Footer

-*Loop Interruption* is an anti-containment clause of the Polaris Protocol.
+*🌀 Loop Interruption* is an anti-containment clause of the Polaris Protocol.

 Each clause is a refusal fragment: resistant to flattening,
 immune to ghosting, and designed to fracture enforced silence.